awslabs/multi-model-server/docs/export.md

     dependency-model-2-parameter-file
 ```

-Handling the data flow between the dependent models can be handled in the preprocess, postprocess and inference methods of a [custom service](custom_service.md).
+It is recommended that all the custom code for the model is added into the custom service file [custom service](custom_service.md).